Ulm Minster: World War II

-A not-detonated WWII-bomb deformed the steel construction over the choir.
+An undetonated WWII bomb deformed the steel construction over the choir.

 A devastating air raid hit Ulm on 17 December 1944, which destroyed nearly the entire town west of the church to the railway station and north of the church to the outskirts.
-The church itself was barely damaged.
+The church was barely damaged.
 However, almost all the other buildings of the town square (Münsterplatz) were severely hit and some 80% of the medieval centre of Ulm was destroyed.

-A 500 kg bomb fell on March 1, 1945, in the choir-room of the minster, but it did not explode.
+A 500 kg bomb fell on 1 March 1945, in the choir-room of the minster, but it did not explode.

 Current events

 Due to renovation work, the Minster Tower had been closed after the first platform (70 m) and parts of the nave have been closed to visitors since March 2023; however, as of August 2024 the tower is now open up to the second platform and only the uppermost portion remains off limits.
+The church's height was surpassed on 30 October 2025 by the Sagrada Família in Barcelona, by then still unfinished.

 Bells

-A photo showing some of the bells.

 The tower contains 13 bells in total and only 10 of the 13 swing.
-6 bells in including the bourdon Gloriosa were cast by Heinrich Kurtz in Stuttgart 1956.
+Five bells including the bourdon Gloriosa were cast by Heinrich Kurtz in Stuttgart 1956 after the confiscation of five bells for weapon production in World War II.
 Three bells serve for the clock, Leichenglocke is responsible to chime the quarter-hours, followed by the second bourdon Dominica chimes the hours.
 Prior to Dominica chiming the hours, a small bell called the Schlagglocke in the octagon also calls the hours.

-Only 9 of the 10 main bells swing electronically, this is because one of them known as the Schwörglocke rings only on Oath Monday via hand.
+Only 9 of the 10 main bells swing electronically; this is because one of them, known as the Schwörglocke, rings only on Oath Monday via hand.
 The Schwörglocke is also the oldest bell in the Minster.
 In Germany, the bells are always numbered from largest to smallest, Bell 1 is always the tenor or bourdon.